 Online stores are built on data – and online retailers glean every piece of visitor data to make informed decisions.
 A website can see anything from high-level views of visitor traffic to an in-depth look into customer demographics and purchasing patterns.
 Once tracked, eCommerce retailers can use this data to adapt its inventory to optimize the back of house, target specific customer groups, intelligently deploy discounts, and make many other data driven decisions.

 But analytics are no longer reserved for online-only.
-With robust retail POS software, you can track data, and see live reports of how your employees are selling, what your customers are buying, and how you can better streamline operations and increase profits.
+With Retail POS System, you can track data, and see live reports of how your employees are selling, what your customers are buying, and how you can better streamline operations and increase profits.
 In addition, companies are building tools to track every visitor that comes through your door are retarget them once they leave.

 Lesson #2 Upselling